 You need a general cleaner for cleaning your bike’s frame.
 I strongly recommend that you use a pre-formulated bike cleaner for cleaning the frame.
 I mean, this is a bike-specific cleaner.
-But you can also use a diluted dish washing soap.
-Yes, you can wash your bike using dish washing soap.
+But you can also use diluted dishwashing soap.
+Yes, you can wash your bike using dishwashing soap.

 An Effective Degreaser

 WD40 is a pretty good degreaser, perhaps the best degreaser on the market.
 Small wonder WD40 has become one of the most common household products in American homes.
 When it comes to addressing rust on metal and removing stains, nothing touches WD40.

 A Good Bike Lubricant

 You need to lube your bike after cleaning it.
 Use a high-quality bike-specific lubricant.
 I recommend the Pedro’s Chainj for riding through wet weather conditions.
 The Pedro’s Chainj is among the finest wet lubes for bike chains.

 For dry weather conditions, I recommend a dry bike chain lube such as the Finish Line Dry Teflon bike chain lube.

 You can’t scrub off dirt and stains without a good bike brush.
 And it’d be super difficult to reach certain parts without a small brush.
 Which is where an old toothbrush comes in.

 A bike stand is a must-have if you’re planning on treating your bike to a real deep clean regularly.
 This structure lets you position your bike in a way that lets you access every component with ease.
 And when it comes to removing the wheels, you’ll appreciate the usefulness of a bike stand.